 Instead, my first jump detection algorithm reported 6.47 seconds of air time on a triple Axel that lasted about 0.7 seconds.
 Not "a little off."
 Off by an order of magnitude.

-Attempt #1: Track the Center of Mass
+Attempt #1: Track the Obvious Signal

 On lab footage — a person jumping straight up in a controlled environment — this works beautifully.
 Clean parabolic arc, easy peak detection, accurate timing.